-The AP program was developed in 1955 in the United States to provide challenging, college-level courses to high school students.
+The AP program was developed in 1955 in the United States to provide challenging, university-level courses to high school students.
 In this program, students take external examinations developed by the College Entrance Examination Board at the end of each course of study.
-Students need not attend classes in order to take the examinations.
+Each AP course is one school year long.

-The AP program is well recognized in the United States.
+The AP program is well recognized in the United States and other countries.
 A score of 4 or 5 on an examination may earn the student course credit or advanced standing upon entering college.
 Interested students are advised to check with universities in their home countries to determine how AP examinations are evaluated.

 - AP Psychology